hemilabs/CryptoChords/apps/api/README.md

 # CryptoChords Api

-CryptoChords is an API developed using Domain-Driven Design (DDD) principles to facilitate interaction with the Hemi network.
+CryptoChords is an API developed using Domain-Driven Design (DDD) principles to facilitate interaction with Hemi.
 This document provides instructions for setting up, running, and contributing to the project.

 This project provides an API that exposes two distinct ports to separate environments for blockchain interaction: